sebastien-andre/school_projects/automileage/readMe.md

 - Determining the number of days between two dates
 - Comparing two dates to check which one comes before or after the other

+### Auto Mileage Analysis (`AutoMileageAnalysis.py`)

+The `AutoMileageAnalysis.py` script is designed for analyzing automobile mileage data from a `.dat` file.
+It provides a detailed breakdown of:

+- Money spent on gas
+- Gallons of gas filled
+- Miles driven between gas fills
+- Days between gas fills
+- Average miles per gallon (MPG) for each fill-up

 ## Usage